L&D employees using an LMS integration

 Unfortunately, onboarding is often given low priority or partially neglected during the hiring process.
 However, merging your hiring and onboarding processes can lead to a more seamless transition that adequately sets new hires up for success and boosts your long-term retention rates.

 Having a seamless onboarding strategy in place cannot be overemphasized.
 It aids your new employees in reaching their full potential faster, contributing to the organization's advancement and growth.
-Let's get started with the definition of an onboarding strategy.

 What's an onboarding strategy?